 Castor oil is often used for fading scars.
 Though it works slowly in this regard (needs to be used regularly to see prominent results), it can produce permanent solution naturally.
 Once again, the fatty acids come to rescue.
 They penetrate deep within the scar tissue and plump it out while encouraging the growth of healthy tissues around it.
 It helps the scar diminish slowly.

 7. Stretch Marks:

 Castor oil is perfect for treating stretch marks.
-To use:
+Here are the directions to use: